MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State Geometry Optimization and Vertical Excitation Energies: Supplementary Material

 \section{Supplementary Material}

+Detailed analysis of numerical versus analytical gradients.
 Vertical excitation energy for each method and system within the QUESTDB (csv file).
 Plots of vertical excitation benchmarking for full QUEST dataset as well as L-tPBE0 thresholded systems and 359-excitation overlap subset with prior \gls{tddft} calculations; the 359 excitations used to compare \gls{tddft} and \gls{mcpdft}; optimized \textit{s-trans}-butadiene and benzophenol coordinates with total energies.